Australian Contemporary Puppetry Residency

 The Australian Contemporary Puppetry Residency was established and run by Terrapin from 2017 – 2019, with the objective of supporting the development of new contemporary puppetry projects in Australia.
-This annual residency is open to Australian individual artists and independent organisations and ensembles working in theatre, dance, live art or contemporary performance.
-As its central aim is art-form development, proposed projects can be for any audience, in any context.
-No specific presentation or production outcome is expected from the residency.
-Terrapin has a broad definition of puppetry and invites applicants to define the work’s relationship to puppetry as they wish.
+The residency was open to Australian individual artists and independent organisations and ensembles working in theatre, dance, live art or contemporary performance.